 - Four laboratory spaces, including a sample storage lab and a clean lab for genomics research

 - A meeting room and office space

 Research at the Ontario Beef Research Centre in Elora leads to improved growth and efficiency and productive, healthy herds.
 Areas of research include animal health and welfare, feed, nutrition, genetics and genomics, management and technology, reproduction, behaviour and performance.
 See current research studies.

 Please contact the research station outreach coordinator for more information:

 Take a virtual tour of the Ontario Beef Research Centre - Elora

-Designed to follow recommended best-practices for cattle transport, the Handling Area is an integral part of this research facility.
+Designed to follow recommended best-practices for cattle handling, the Handling Area is an integral part of this research facility.

 The maternity section includes twenty maternity and special needs pens.
-Cows about to calve or those in need of bed rest are brought here and given one of these spacious enclosures.
+Cows that have calved or those in need of bed rest are brought here and given one of these spacious enclosures.

 Technical Foreman: Tysson Amidon